Change is constant. We have all seen this in countless ways with the Covid-19 pandemic over the past 17 months.

-These are especially important actions to the Hispanic and African-American communities, which have been disproportionately impacted by Covid-19.
+These are critical actions to the Hispanic and African-American communities, which Covid-19 has disproportionately impacted.

-For example, as mentioned in our April blog during National Minority Health month, ECU Communications launched Count Me In America to assist minority organizations communicate and achieve their mission to improve the health of their customers, members and the community.
+For example, as mentioned in our April blog during National Minority Health month, ECU Communications launched Count Me In America to assist minority organizations in communicating and achieving their mission to improve their customers, members, and the community.